Kirloskar Pneumatic Company Ltd (BSE: 505283) Q3 2026 Earnings Call dated Jan. 23, 2026

 K. Srinivasan

-And yeah, so the 20% top line growth.
-See today if you look at for the first four, five years, last four, five years, we have been at a growth rate of CAGR, roughly 19%.
-This year we are going to be lower.
-We’re going to probably be 10 to 12%.
+Yeah.
+So the 20% top line growth.
+See, today if you look at for the first four, five years, last four, five years, we were at a growth rate of CAGR roughly 19%.
+This year, we’re going to be lower.
+We’re going to probably be 10% to 12%.
 We expect to come back to a 20% growth rate from the next year onwards on the top line.

 Thank you.
-The next question is from the line of Neeraj from White Pine Investment Management.
+The next question is from the line of Niraj from White Pine Investment Management.
 Please go ahead.

 Niraj Mansingka

-So, thank you.
-So just wanted to know color on the orders from the Middle East.
-Can you tell us how the clients are thinking?
-Because we have heard about delays in the orders in the Middle east side and our large value of orders might be delayed or might be coming from that side as well.
-So a color on that index on that side of the market would be useful.
+Yes, thank you.
+Sir, just wanted to know color on the orders from the Middle East.
+Can you tell us how the clients are thinking because we have heard about delays in the orders in the Middle East side and our large value of orders might be delayed or might be coming from that side as well.
+So color on that side of the market would be useful?

 K. Srinivasan

 Yeah.
-So the export business for KPCL itself is only going to be about 140 crores this year.
-Last year it was about 124 crores.
-So for us as a percentage it has never been beyond.
-It has never even crossed double digit.
-Most of this order, I keep saying from Mena region, they not exactly Middle east.
-Some of it would be North Africa and we do not do very large distribution of them.
+So the export business for KPCL itself is only going to be about INR140 crores this year.
+Last year, it was about INR124 crores.
+So for us, as a percentage, it has never been beyond — it never even crossed double digits.
+Most of these orders I keep saying are from the MENA region.
+They’re not exactly in the Middle East.
+Some of it would be North Africa.
+And we do not do very large distribution of them.
 It is few package orders.
-You are 100% right when you say there is a huge delay in orders particularly from oil and gas sector from West Asia.
+You are 100% right when you say there is a huge delay in orders, particularly from the oil and gas sector from West Asia.
 That is true.
 We don’t have any orders from them.
-Most of it is for us from the Mina region.
+Most of it is for us from the MENA region.

 Niraj Mansingka

 Okay.
-And any, any.
-Okay, okay, got it.
-And any, any guidance on the revenues for this year?
+Got it, sir.
+And any guidance on the revenues for this year?

 K. Srinivasan